vortexntnu/vortex-auv-embedded/pwm_generator.X/readme.md

 | PA14  | TC4           | WO[0] (C0)   | PWM for indicator LED 1 |
 | PA15  | TC4           | WO[1] (C1)   | PWM for indicator LED 2 |

+> **Note:**
-> TC4 also offers wafeform output although not specifically for control purposes TCCx peripherals are therefore preferred when it comes to control systems.
+> TC4 can also generate waveform output, but it is not designed specifically for control applications.
-However when it comes to modulation the strength of LED TCx peripheral are all you need
->
+> For control systems, the TCCx peripherals are preferred.
+> However, for tasks such as LED modulation, the simpler TCx peripherals are sufficient.

 ---